JessicaJuliet/meditracker/TESTING.md

 3. Click to edit profile
 4. Enter image url, gender, dob and height
 5. Click to update profile
-6. Click to edit profile on dashboard
+6. Click to edit profile on dashboard and edit fields above
-7. Submit new data
+7. Submit new data and ensure profile updates on dashboard
 8. Click to delete profile
 9. Ensure that modal appears to confirm deletion
+10. Repeat on mobile device

 **Expected Result:**
-Users can create, read, update and delete profile data which displays on dashboard
+Users can create, read, update and delete profile data on dashboard

 **Actual Result:**
-Users can create, read, update and delete profile data which displays on dashboard
+Users can create, read, update and delete profile data on dashboard

 **Pass/Fail:**
 Pass

-### Issues and Fixes during testing of deployed website
+**Issues and Fixes during testing of deployed website**

 * Test case 11:
     * Issue: Cancel button updates form